lsst-dm/dmtn-094/index.rst

 ---------------

 Access token lifetimes are expected to be short, typically on the order of several hours or less, but may last as long as 24 hours, depending on the issuer and use case.
-An exact number is not available.

-Refresh tokens, which are used to acquire access tokens in the OAuth 2.0 protocol, can last longer.
+Refresh tokens, which are used to acquire access tokens in the OAuth 2.0 protocol, can last longer than those access tokens.
-It's expected a refresh token will last at least 24 hours and may last as long as a week.
-In some limited use cases, they may last longer.
+It's expected a refresh token will last at least 24 hours and may in some cases last a week or longer.

 Token Acceptance Guarantee
 ~~~~~~~~~~~~~~~~~~~~~~~~~~